Choosing the Best Sunscreen

 Does the SPF tell how well a sunscreen protects against UVA or UVB rays?

-The SPF number on sunscreens only reflects the product’s screening ability for UVB rays.
+The SPF number on sunscreen only reflects the product’s screening ability for UVB rays.
 At present, there is no FDA-approved rating system that identifies UVA protection.
 Scientists are working to create a standardized testing system to measure UVA protection.

 Does SPF 30 have twice as much sun protection as SPF 15?